 And you may notice that there are many “Tin Hau Temples” in Hong Kong.
 They are dedicated to Tin Hau, a Chinese sea goddess, which is why there are many Tin Hau temples around the outlying islands of HK, including Peng Chau and Lamma Island.

-And the temple is very festival around the Tin Hau Festival, which falls on the 23rd of March in the lunar calendar.
+And the temple is very festival around the Tin Hau Festival, which falls on the 23rd of the third month in the lunar calendar.
 There are performances and parades which are organized by the Peng Chau Rural Committee.

 2. Golden Flower Shrine (Kam Fa Temple)